tkoppop/Deep-learning-chat-bot/README.md

 # Deep-learning-chat-bot
-The goal is to make a chat bot, that notes down user replies and is able to hold a conversation based on previous user input.
+The goal is to make a chatbot that notes down user replies and is able to hold a conversation based on previous user input.

 Ideas:
  1. Create two files that the bot will draw data from.
 Files cannot be operated on when in use, so the plan is to write down responses in a document and swap between the two to avoid this problem.